 How to use a weighted blanket

 This is up to you.
-The more of your body you cover, the better, but it doesn’t need to be used only for sleep.
-Use it whenever, wherever, and reap the benefits.
+The more of your body you cover, the better — I notice the strongest effect when my chest is covered, or it is wrapped around me.
+It doesn’t need to be used only for sleep — use it whenever, wherever, and reap the benefits.
 If you are using it in bed, it doesn’t matter what position you sleep in either.

 How do you wash a weighted blanket?